lapreamarcelo/lapreamarcelo.github.io/_posts/2020-01-18-Setup-Charles-in-Simulator-xcode.md

 <img src="/assets/img/posts/2020-01-18-Setup-Charles-in-Simulator-xcode/p8.png" alt="Charles">

-* **Now right click in the request and click *Viewer Mappings...* and copy what the Host, Port and Path are, because we are gonna use it next.**
+* **Now right click in the request and click *Viewer Mappings...* and copy what the Host, Port and Path are, because we are going to use it next.**

 <img src="/assets/img/posts/2020-01-18-Setup-Charles-in-Simulator-xcode/p9.png" alt="Charles">